MA Teachers College, Columbia University

 E-Learning’s Potential Scrutinized in Flu Crisis

-He is also a consultant for a $561,054 two-year National Institute for Occupational Safety and Health (NIOSH) study on the effects of environmental hazards on Sandy response workers and homeowners in hard-hit areas.
+He is also an investigator for a two-year National Institute for Occupational Safety and Health (NIOSH) study on the effects of environmental hazards on Sandy response workers and homeowners in hard-hit areas.

 Additionally, he works as an instructional designer for a CDC Preparedness and Emergency Response Learning Centers (PERLC) grant to meet preparedness and response training and education needs of the U. S. public health workforce.
 The PERLC provide core competency-based training to state, local, and tribal public health authorities within self-defined service areas and meet partners' unique workforce development needs in the area of public health preparedness and response; providing specialized training, education, exercise consultation and products not addressed through core competency-based curricula.